 Visit Minto Arts Council Websitefor information on upcoming events, exhibits and artist talks.

 Built in 1949 as a cinema, The Crown closed it's doors in the late 70's to become a church and is now re-opened again as a Cultural Centre.

-Built in 1949, The Crown Harriston has 226 seats, many original features and phenomenal acoustics.
+The Crown Harriston has 226 seats, many original features and phenomenal acoustics.
 Available for stage rentals for private and public rehearsals and performances.
-We also host art exhibitions and monthly events.
+They also host art exhibitions and monthly events.

 23 Elora Street South, Harriston, ON